Keep teens from being bored and build memories with these 100 things to do at a sleepover. Your best slumber party awaits!

 26. Start Out Prom-Dress Shopping and Post the No-Go’s

-Let your teen group do some prom-dress shopping together for the first few hours of the sleepover…and be sure to take photos of the no-go’s (the ones they definitely don’t want).
+What to do at a sleepover at age 18?
+Let your teen group do some prom dress shopping together for the first few hours of the sleepover…and be sure to take photos of the no-go’s (the ones they definitely don’t want).